-Student Use of Course Materials and Recording in the Learning Environment Policy (approved FGA 5/2017)
+Student Use of Course Materials and Recording in the Learning Environment Policy

 The College prohibits students from creating a recording in the learning environment unless that student has obtained prior written permission from the instructor.
 The College also prohibits students from using course materials in a way that violates this policy.
 For purposes of this policy: